onc-healthit/lantern-back-end/README.md

 You can also check that you have access to the admin page by navigating to `http://localhost:15672` and using username and password `guest:guest`.

 ### Grafana

+Grafana creates many of the visualizations used by Lantern through querying the PostgreSQL database.

 To start Grafana, run the following:

 ```bash